Children's

 We show them the tools

-The needle, the jewellery, the saline — everything they'll see during the piercing.
+The needle and the jewellery — everything they'll see during the piercing.
 We answer any questions they have before we proceed.

 -